scater 1.6.3

 (This gives a warning to let us know that as size factors for normalisation have not yet been defined, library sizes (total counts) are used instead.
 This function can also be used for more sophisticated size-factor normalisation once size factors have been calculated.)

-Or, we use calculateCPM
+Or, we use calculateCPM directly (with equivalent results):

 logcounts(example_sce) <- log2(calculateCPM(example_sce,